ES-1085/project-mdr-intertidal/README.md

 Another limitation was that there are missing years.Because of unclear data entry, we had to omit all the survey data from 2018.
 We omitted 2017 in the snail plot, because periwinkle snails were not identified to species.
-We also weren’t able to get temperature data from 2020 or 2023.
+We also weren’t able to get temperature data from 2023.

 In the future, it is important to continue monitoring temperature changes to see if this impacts species composition in a changing